efenatuyo/bloxflip-crash/console-based/README.md

 # Bloxflip Crash Predictor

 A machine learning tool for predicting the outcome of rounds in the game Bloxflip.
+This program is console-based.

 ## Prerequisites